SarcevicAntonio/SarcevicAntonio/README.md

 Pronouns: He/Him

-Loves to program User Interfaces in Svelte with TypeScript and plain CSS.
-Working as a web developer in Münster since 2019.
+Loves to craft User Interfaces in Svelte with semantic HTML, TypeScript and plain CSS.

+Working as a Web Developer in Münster since 2019.

 [Read more on sarcevic.dev!](https://www.sarcevic.dev/)